 But sport can be an unforgiving spectacle, reducing even the invincibles to mere shadows of their formal selves.
 As Federer and Nadal aged, their reflexes dithered.
 Federer’s backhand began to lose its sting, and sometimes Nadal would give up the chase far too easily, making both of them look agonizingly ordinary.
 With each unforced error, every passing match, the decline looked inevitable.

-11 years later, looking back, it seems as if their careers mimic that epic game.
+11 years later, it seems as if their careers have followed the trajectory of that epic game.
 Just when it looked like the sun is setting on their remarkable careers, they defy age, expectations and the critics to re-emerge and meet once again at the Wimbledon, perhaps for one last time.

 On the eve of today’s game between these two exceptional sportsmen, it matters not to me their latest head-to-head statistics, nor do I care about the number of grand slams each had won.
 As I look back at their remarkable journey, all I feel at this moment is a profound sense of reverence.